2022 Philadelphia shooting: Aftermath and response

 Following the shooting, Michael Harris, the executive director of the South Street Headhouse Business District, stated that he believes getting some customers to return to South Street will be more of a challenge in the near future.
 Mark Squilla, a member of the Philadelphia City Council proposed that police enforce a curfew at a specific time for South Street.
 South Street was closed for the night of June 5 for both traffic and pedestrians but re-opened early in the morning of June 6.

 Mayor Jim Kenney decried the shooting as "beyond devastating", and stated that an investigation is ongoing.
 At the time of the shooting, Kenney was in Reno, Nevada for the United States Conference of Mayors.
 He was scheduled to travel on Sunday night to the Yale Mayors College conference, but after the shooting, he opted to return to Philadelphia.
 Pennsylvania Attorney General Josh Shapiro called for more policing on South Street.
 Philadelphia District Attorney Larry Krasner said the shooting was proof that Pennsylvania and the United States needs more regulation on guns.
-He also blamed the shooting on the prominent gun rights advocacy group the National Rifle Association (NRA).
+He also called for Pennsylvania legislators to boycott donations and lobbyists from the National Rifle Association of America (NRA).

 On June 6, the Philadelphia Eagles hosted a gun buyback event at the Lincoln Financial Field and offered $100 gift cards to each person who turned in an unloaded firearm.
 Eagles quarterback Jalen Hurts issued a statement at a press conference highlighting the need to get the weapons off the streets.
 He also referenced other recent mass shootings in Uvalde, Texas and Tulsa, Oklahoma stating; "I can imagine my sister not coming home from her school.
 I can imagine my grandma not coming home from the hospital where she's supposed to be safe and cared for."

+A year after the shooting, local news stations published retrospectives about the event.